Shahzebqazi/Asus-Z13-Flow-2025-PCMR/Docs/User Guide.md

 # User Guide — Arch Linux on ASUS ROG Flow Z13 (2025)

 This guide is for Z13 Flow (2025) with AMD Ryzen Strix Halo.
 It focuses on the fastest, safest path with minimal choices.
+Developer/agent details live in `Docs/Prompt.md`.

 ## Quick Start (Recommended)